holzschu/lib-tex/README.md

 dllluatexmain(3, "lualatex", "--interactionmode=nonstopmode", "myFile.tex");
 ```

-# Successive calls
+# Limitations

 The TeX commands are in a library, not shell commands.
 On exit, variables are reset to their default values and memory is freed.
 This way, you can call the commands several times in a row.
 There are still memory leaks, but I'm tracking them down.
 At least, you can run the tools multiple times.
+The PDF produced by luatex is corrupted on the second run (I'm working on it).

+pdftex can include ".png" but not ".pdf" files. luatex can include both (again, working on it).